What is the Statement of Cash Flows?

-Cash Flow from Investment Activities – It represents cash inflows/outflows related to investment in the business, including Property, Plant, and Equipment.
+- Cash Flow from Investment Activities – It represents cash inflows/outflows related to investment in the business, including Property, Plant, and Equipment.

 - Cash Flow from Finance Activities – It represents cash outflows/inflows related to financing activities including debt and equity

 #1 – Cash flow from Operating Activities

-Generally net income (appearing in profit and loss account) is considered as primary source of cash flow from operating activities and the same is adjusted with changes in current assets and liabilities, non-cash expenses and other items associated with investing and financing activities like dividend, interest on debentures, sale and purchase of assets, extraordinary income or expenses, etc.
+Generally, net income (appearing in profit and loss account) is considered as a primary source of cash flow from operating activities, and the same is adjusted with changes in current assets and liabilities, non-cash expenses and other items associated with investing and financing activities like dividend, interest on debentures, sale and purchase of assets, extraordinary income or expenses, etc.

 source: Colgate SEC Filings